Does the amount of time it takes for a page to load in a browser influence search engine rankings for pages? Should it?

 For example, finance-related websites often display streaming data of the stock market, news websites also often stream content, and certain types of web pages might use frames or tables which may be useful in classifying the web document.

-Crawling – When a search engine has a list of URLs to visit that it hasn’t seen before, or that it might revisit to check for new content, it might consider a number of different things in determining which to look at first.
-The user experience information might help making some decisions to look at certain content on pages that a search engine might not have considered before.
+Crawling – When a search engine has a list of URLs to visit that it hasn’t seen before, or that it might revisit to check for new content, it might consider several different things in determining which to look at first.
+The user experience information might help to make some decisions to look at certain content on pages that a search engine might not have considered before.
 Here’s what the patent filing says about that:

 For example, information relating to whether a user might abandon or wait for a web document to be displayed may be useful when establishing certain quality or relevance factors for the web document.